avast/metrics/README.md

 # Metrics

 Java/Scala library defining API for metrics publishing.
 Implementation for Dropwizard Metrics is provided.
+The library is incubating and there are some planned improvements.
+There can be some breaking changes in following major releases.

 ## Introduction
 Library for application monitoring.
 It's abstraction of metrics inspired by [Dropwizard Metrics](https://github.com/dropwizard/metrics).